rakharrs/first-framework/README.md

 ```Bash
 sh run.sh <project-name>
 ```
-But before the tomcat path have to be setted
-By changing the tomcat variable in
+But before the tomcat path have to be settedflambusard By changing the tomcat variable in
 ```Bash
 ./script/build_webapp.sh